igd-geo/lidarserv/README.md

 ## Tutorial

+### Create a new indexed point cloud

-The point cloud server is the main component, that manages the point cloud.
+The lidar server is the main component, that manages the point cloud.
 Any point cloud project is started, by initializing a new index:

 ```shell
 lidarserv-server init my-pointcloud